- Our networks

 - Our work programmes

-- Innovation and improvements
+- Innovation & improvements

-NHS North West has supported the development of assistant and associate practitioner roles since 2002 and advanced practitioner roles since 2005, as part of a wider programme of workforce modernisation.
+Health Education North West has supported the development of assistant and associate practitioner roles since 2002 and advanced practitioner roles since 2005, as part of a wider programme of workforce modernisation.

 There are now more than 1,200 qualified assistant practitioners in the North West and a further 750 in training.
 Assistant practitioners work at level four of the career framework; the role being developed based on service need.